This project, which ran from April 2004 to May 2007, developed broad-coverage computational lexicons and

 development platform, an efficient and powerful system developed and

 maintained at the Palo Alto

 Research Center in California, which faithfully implements LFG

 Details of the grant can be found on the ESRC Society Today web site.
-There is also an ESRC minipage for the project.

 You can try out the Malagasy and Welsh grammars at the University of Bergen's XLE Web Interface site.

 Data and resources for Malagasy can be found here.

 Data and resources for Welsh can be found here.